 ZipRecruiter: Best Recruitment Software For Businesses On a Budget

 ZipRecruiter is the ideal recruitment system for business owners on a budget.
-It is more affordable than Recruiterbox and SmartRecruiters if you enroll in the annual membership.
-You can save up to 80% if you can pay annually – at least, this is from my personal experience as a client.
-See more in the pricing section.
+It is more affordable than Recruiterbox and SmartRecruiters at $249/month for 3 job slots and $375/month for 10 job slots.
+See more in our article describing ZipRecriter features in more detail.

 ZipRecruiter’s simplicity also makes it very easy for business owners who are nervous at the complexity of a recruitment software system.
 With a resume database attached to the system, ZipRecruiter lets you do all the things you need to do in one place–you can post jobs to job boards and social networks, contact candidates matched from the database (which includes 9 million+ resumes), and manage and rate candidates.